briansteffens/bshift/README.md

 ### Type inference

-There is also an *auto* keyword which attempts to do some type inference:
+There is also an *auto* keyword (thanks @eatonphil) which attempts to do some type inference:

 ```c
 import io;